mrpynk37/groupfiles/README.md

 # groupfiles

 Tools for group files in the folder by months

 ## Parameters

 * "--dir" - input directory
 * "--masks" - masks of files separated by commas
-* "--recursive" - boolean flag for recursive parse (default: false)
+* "--recursive" - boolean flag for recursive parse (default - false)